How is chlamydia transmitted?

 How to get tested?

 Any individual having unprotected sex practices is at risk of being infected by chlamydia and should consult a health specialist for counselling and screening.
-It’s diagnosed most of the time by identifying the bacteria on urine samples.
+The infection is diagnosed most of the time by identifying the bacteria on urine samples.
 Vaginal, cervix, urethral and anal swabs can also be analysed.
 Many different identification techniques are available but the most widely used is by looking for the bacterial DNA after amplification (PCR).

 Did you know?